atehe/gsmarena2api/README.md

 # GSMArena2API
-A FastAPI implementation of [GSMArena](https://www.gsmarena.com/), reperesenting its data in json
+A minimalistic FastAPI implementation of [GSMArena](https://www.gsmarena.com/), reperesenting its data in json

 #### About GSMArena
 GSMArena is an online website that offers comprehensive and up-to-date mobile phone information.